This Jataka tale illustrates the perfection of character of renunciation (nekkhamma).

 When the Bodhisatta, named Temiya, was one month old he made his first public appearance.
 Sitting with his father on the throne, he watched him sentence four thieves to torture and death.
 The Bodhisatta was terrified by his father’s cruelty and, remembering he had previously suffered in hell after being a king, he decided he must do something to escape his fate of replacing his father.
 While he pondered what to do, a goddess who lived in the umbrella that shaded him, and who had been his mother in a former life, told him if he acted disabled, deaf, and mute with no sign of intelligence he would not be crowned king.
 The Bodhisatta followed her advice and from then on stayed unresponsive at all times.

-His parents and nannies knew the Bodhisatta had no physical defects, and were determined to break what they thought was his depression.
+His parents and nannies knew that the Bodhisatta had no physical defects and were determined to break what they thought was his depression.
 They brought the five hundred young nobles to be around him and they got fed when they cried for their milk.
 But the Bodhisatta, knowing that to die of thirst would be better than being king and going to hell, remained stoic and silent.
-The king consulted his chaplains and they told him if they waited long enough, he would eventually cry and seize a breast to drink.
+The king consulted his chaplains and they told him to be patient; the Bodhisatta would eventually cry and seize a breast to drink.
 For the rest of the year they delayed his feeding, sometimes going all day before relenting and giving him his milk, without him ever crying for it.

 And then each year for the rest of his childhood they tried to shock the Bodhisatta back to normalcy by using these tricks and tortures.

 - Surrounding him with cakes and other delicious snacks so he could take any he wanted.

 - Surrounding him with an assortment of fruit.